-If you buy from a store like Home Depot, Lowes, Best Buy, or Sears, they may offer a third party warranty from another company that you can add at the time of purchase.
+If you buy from a store like Home Depot, Lowes, Best Buy, or Amazon, they may offer a third-party warranty from another company that you can add at the time of purchase.

-You can also buy an appliance anywhere and choose to get your warranty directly from a warranty provider.
-With the Mulberry shopping browser extension, you can compare our warranty costs to those on the site and add a Mulberry warranty directly while shopping.
+You can also choose to get your warranty directly from a warranty provider, both during your purchase or even post-purchase depending on the provider you choose.
+With the Mulberry browser extension, you can compare our warranty costs to those on the site as you're shopping online.

-If you’re looking for an appliance warranty that will cover the things you care about at a low-cost, do your research.
-Finding the right extended warranty can help your product last longer and save you from expensive repairs or replacements later on.
+If you’re looking for an appliance warranty that will cover your home appliances for years to come, do your research.
+Finding the right extended appliance warranty can help your product last longer and save you from expensive repairs or replacements later on.